Last Updated on September 18, 2022 by ellen

 - Pour mixed liquids into a jar or container.

-- Add pads to liquid and press down so that you can put the lid on to store it.
+- Add pads to liquid and press down so you can put the lid on to store it.

 How to use wipes